 We fair value our portfolio investments quarterly and any changes in fair value are recorded as unrealized gains or losses.
-During the years ended December 31, 2022, 2021 and 2020, net change in unrealized gains (losses) was comprised of the following:
+During the following periods, net change in unrealized gains (losses) were:

-For the Years Ended Decembe r 31, (\$ in millions) , 2022 2021 2020 Net change in unrealized gain (loss) on investments \$ (295.5) \$ 188.9 \$ 43.3 Net change in unrealized gain (loss) on translation of assets and liabilities in foreign currencies 0.5 (0.8) (0.3) Net change in unrealized gain (loss) \$ (295.0) \$ 188.1 \$ 43.0
+For the Year s Ended Decembe r 31, (\$ in millions) 2023 2022 2021 Net change in unrealized gain (loss) on investments \$ (6.6) \$ (295.5) \$ 188.9 Net change in unrealized gain (loss) on translation of assets and liabilities in foreign currencies 3.1 0.5 (0.8) Net change in unrealized gain (loss) \$ (3.5) \$ (295.0) \$ 188.1

-For the year ended December 31, 2022, the net unrealized loss was primarily driven by a decrease in the fair value of our investments as compared to December 31, 2021.
-As of December 31, 2022, the fair value of our debt investments as a percentage of principal was 97.9%, as compared to 99.1% as of December 31, 2021.
-The primary driver of our portfolio's unrealized loss was due to current market conditions.

-The ten largest contributors to the change in net unrealized gain (loss) on investments during the year ended December 31, 2022 consisted of the following:
+For the year ended December 31, 2023, the net unrealized loss was primarily driven by a decrease in the fair value of our investments as compared to December 31, 2022.
+The primary drivers of our portfolio's unrealized losses were decreases in the fair value of certain equity investments and reversals of prior period unrealized gains that were realized during the period in connection with restructurings, partially offset by reversals of prior period unrealized losses that were realized during the period and the impact of credit spreads tightening across the broader market as compared to December 31, 2022.
+The ten largest contributors to the change in net unrealized gain (loss) on investments during the period consisted of the following:

-Portfolio Company Net Change in Unrealized Gain (Loss)
+Portfolio Company Net Change in (Loss) For Deceml n Unrealized Gain the Year Ended per 31, 2023

-(\$ in millions) (2000)
+(\$ in millions)

-Toast, Inc. \$ (56.3)
+Circle Internet Services, Inc. \$ (21.6)

-Robinhood Markets, Inc. (23.3)

-Remitly Global, Inc. (21.7)

-Starboard Value Acquisition Corp. (dba Cyxtera Technologies, Inc.) (16.0)
+Starboard Value Acquisition Corp. (dba Cyxtera Technologies, Inc.) 12.1

+Remitly Global, Inc. (11.7)

+Robinhood Markets, Inc. 11.1

+Signifyd Inc.(1) (9.4)

+Klaviyo, Inc. (8.5)

+Space Exploration Technologies Corp.
+8.4

-Walker Edison Furniture Company LLC (14.7)
+Walker Edison Furniture Company LLC(1)(2) 8.0

-UserZoom Technologies, Inc. (14.4)

-SLA Eclipse Co-Invest, L.P.
-(13.6)

-Exabeam, Inc. (12.7)
+Toast, Inc. 7.0

-Kajabi Holdings, LLC (12.6)

-E2Open Parent Holdings, Inc. (8.9)
+Muine Gall, LLC 6.9

-Remaining Companies (101.3)
+Remaining Companies (8.9)

-Total \$ (295.5)
+Total \$ (6.6)